fdeberna/chat-ptolemaic/README.md

 ﻿## Copernicus Agent

+This repository studies whether a GPT-style language model trained on historical text can independently generate proto-heliocentric or explicit Earth-motion ideas under controlled conditions.
+The project combines corpus curation and contamination review with tokenizer training, base pretraining, astronomy finetuning, and structured evaluation so the resulting generations can be interpreted as an experiment rather than just a generic model demo.

 This repository trains a GPT-style language model from scratch with a 3-stage pipeline:
 1. Train a BPE tokenizer (once per corpus/vocab setup, then reuse it).
 2. Pretrain GPT on general corpus.